aanshuyadavv/Figuring/CHALLENGE.md

 # PROBLEMS.md – Things That Went Wrong While Making Figuring (and How I Fixed Them)

 This file is like my diary of all the bugs, mistakes, and confusing things I faced while building Figuring — and how I figured them out step by step.
+Though I started documenting a little late.

 ---